stroiman/go-dom/README.md

 > [!NOTE]
 >
-> This is only a POC.
-There is a lot to do before reaching a level of usability.
+> This is still in development, and has not reached a level of usability.
 >
-> This starts as a hobby project for learning; there is no guarantee that it
-> will ever become a useful tool; unless it will gain traction and support of
+> Given the progress I've had in the short time I spent working on this, I
+> believe this _will_ reach a level of usability.
+But it depends on how much
+> time I will have for this
-> multiple developers.
+>
+> You can help by sponsoring the project.
+If I could reach a level where I could
+> work full-time on this, the Go community could have the most awesome testing
+> tool at their disposal within a few months.

 [Software license](./LICENSE.txt) (note: I currently distribute the source under the MIT license, but as this will most likely depend on v8go, I need to verify